 What is this subject about?

-This rigorous and content-intensive A Level course is taught over two years and the specification contains three distinctive parts:
+This A Level course offers both breadth and depth of study of current political issues and institutions.
+The course is taught over two years and the specification contains three distinct parts:

 1) UK Government & Politics (47% of the qualification)